tjrobinson/tjrobinson.net/content/blog/2012-05-16-datetimeoffset-should-be-considered-the-default-date-and-time-type-for-application-development-2.md

 ---
-title: "DateTimeOffset should be considered the default date and time type for application development"
+title: DateTimeOffset should be considered the default date and time type for application development
-date: "2012-05-16"
+date: 2012-05-16
+tags:
+  - dotnet
+  - csharp
 ---

 # DateTimeOffset should be considered the default date and time type for application development